Donratto/MPA-KPM/README.md

+### Radio environment maps

-The NrRadioEnvironmentMapHelper can be used to draw the Coverage area, Beamshape for UL and for DL.
-In Coverage area, Beamshape and Beamshape for UL we have graphically recorded the values of SNR (Signal-to-Noise Ratio), SINR (Signal-to-Interference-plus-Noise Ratio), IPSD (Interference Power Spectral Density) and SIR (Signal-to-Interference Ratio).
+The NrRadioEnvironmentMapHelper can be used to draw the Coverage area and Beamshape for UL and for DL.
+In Coverage area and Beamshape for UL and for DL we have graphically recorded the values of SNR (Signal-to-Noise Ratio), SINR (Signal-to-Interference-plus-Noise Ratio), IPSD (Interference Power Spectral Density) and SIR (Signal-to-Interference Ratio).